humair-m/zuhri/README.md

 We welcome contributions from the community!
 You can:

 - Suggest corrections or improvements in phoneme alignments
 - Add more verified Urdu words
 - Extend the dataset for regional dialects
-- Submit pull requests for related G2P utilities or training scripts
+- Submit pull requests for related G2P tools or training scripts

-Please open an issue to discuss your ideas before submitting a PR.
+Please open an issue to discuss your suggestions before submitting a PR.

 ---

 ## 📬 Contact

-For questions, collaborations, or support, feel free to reach out:
+For questions, support, or collaborations, feel free to reach out:

 📧 **Email**: humairmunirawan@gmail.com